Updated on Nov 7, 2022 10:56 IST

 Akansha BishtSenior Executive

-French is a Romance language that belongs to the Indo European language family.
-Just like all other Romance languages, it had also descended from the Roman Empire's Vulgar Latin.
+French is a Romance language that basically belongs to the Indo European language family.
+Just like all the other Romance languages, it had also descended from the Roman Empire's Vulgar Latin.
 Gallo-Romance, the Latin spoken in Gaul, and particularly in Northern Gaul, evolved into French.
 Henry Harvin Language Academy is the first on the list for French Language Courses in India.
 The course gives a comprehensive framework with the completion of many levels, ranging from Beginners to Proficient.

 List of French Subjects